Bomingmiao/bomingmiao.github.io/_pages/about.md

 - 08/2024: I am pleased to join the [Deep Bit Lab](https://mypage.cuhk.edu.cn/academics/lizhen/) at [Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) and collaborate with [Andi Zhang](https://andi.ac/) at [University of Cambridge](https://www.cam.ac.uk/).
 - 04/2024: We win the third prize in the Graduate Market Research Competition.
 - 10/2023: I will begin as a research assistant in Department of Automation, Tsinghua University.
 - 06/2023: I successfully defended my thesis and will graduate from Northeastern University.
-My thesis was awarded distinction.
+My thesis is awarded distinction.
 - 03/2023: I am delighted to join Chinese Association for Applied Statistics as a student member.
 - 09/2022: I have been recommended for admission to the School of Statistics at Beijing Normal University for graduate studies.
 - 08/2022: I have completed my summer exchange program at the Department of Computer Science, North Carolina State University.
 See the [poster](../files/Poster.pdf) and the [project report](../files/ProjectReport.pdf) here.
-- 05/2022: I was selected to participate in the 2022 Summer Exchange Program at North Carolina State University.
+- 05/2022: I am selected to participate in the 2022 Summer Exchange Program at North Carolina State University.
-- 12/2021: I won the first prize in the Mathematics Competition of Chinese College Students.
+- 12/2021: I win the first prize in the Mathematics Competition of Chinese College Students.